Mine countermeasures vessel

 The propulsion system of the Project 10750E mine countermeasures vessel consists of two four-stroke, direct-injection, six-cylinder in-line, turbocharger, intercooler MAN D2866 LXE20 diesel engines.
-Each engine has a bore size of 128mm and a stroke of 155mm, and generates an auxiliary power of 190kW and an emergency standby power of 177kW.
+Each engine has a bore size of 128mm, a stroke of 155mm and generates an auxiliary power of 190kW and emergency standby power of 177kW.

 The propulsion system also consists of two propeller shafts.
 The electrical power systems of the vessel include two 120kW gensets and one 50kW harbour genset.

 The 10750E mine countermeasures vessel has a speed of 12k in deep, calm water and a cruising range of 650nm.
 It can be operated continuously for five days.

 The onboard mine countermeasures systems and guns have the ability to operate through sea state 3.
 The vessel can be steered and navigated in wind and waves at different angles with combat cruising speed up to sea state 4.
 It is also capable of operating through sea state 5 conditions.